ptiry02/my-cra-template/README.md

 # Basic Template

-This is a template for a new react app with styled components and react-hook-form dependencies installed.
+This is a template for a new react app with a few dependencies installed which I consider esential.

-The src file comes with a few empty files to help organize your project.
+The src file comes with a few empty files to help organize your project:

 - assets: for images and what-not...
 - components: for components (duuh!).